 Offer to write a letter of recommendation or serve as a future reference.

-The Merrick School also asks that each employer sign and submit the Internship Employer Agreement Form to Leslie Joyce.
+The Merrick School also asks that each employer sign and submit the Internship Employer Agreement Form to Lisa Park.
 This form outlines all expectations and can be found in the Employer Internship packet.
-The Merrick School of Business asks that each intern employer be available for discussion with the student’s faculty internship advisor throughout the student’s placements.
+The Merrick School of Business asks that each intern employer be available for discussion with the student’s faculty internship adviser throughout the student’s placements.
 At the end of the placement, we ask that all employers complete an evaluation of the student’s performance.
 The Intern Performance Evaluation can also be found in the employer packet.